sfuku7/googletest_android_ndk-build/README.md

-googletest_android_ndk-build
+googletest with Android NDK
 ============================

-Build googletest with Android NDK.

-This repository provides the way how to build googletest for Android with NDK.
+This repository provides the way how to build googletest for Android with Android NDK.

 googletest is Google's unit test framework for C++.